anita-uva/anita-uva/README.md

 ### Feature Reduction
 #### LDA
 #### Chi-Squared feature selection in pyspark
 For survey data I chose to use the Chi Squared selector to see the best features to predict a binary response to whether a respondent had recieved the vaccine or not.

-Here I show the best predictor for getting a covid vaccine in 2021 (when the vaccine was initially released) is simply the week of the year.
-Because in that year, the more widely available the vaccine became, the more people were actually getting it.
-Maybe what is more notable is that other factors such as education, race, and geographic location were not as siginificant during that time.
+The data was reduced from a few hundred features to ten predictors.

 ```python
 from pyspark.ml.feature import ChiSqSelector, VectorAssembler, StringIndexer, VectorIndexer